10 Ways to Spot a Good Therapist

 There is art to good therapy, since it is an intentional human encounter, and as such is inherently dynamic, creative, and unique.
 But the art of good therapy must align with science in the way that the art of architectural design must align with the principles of sound engineering.
 What the therapist suggests to the client—the course of action, the explanations and interventions—should be based on scientific research, to the extent that such research exists.
 Good therapy does not contradict or ignore sound scientific data, knowledge, or evidence.
-Good therapy recognizes the simple truth—simple yet not easy (it took the Catholic church 300 years too long to figure it out regarding Galileo)—that the evidence wins out in the end.
+Good therapy recognizes the simple truth—simple, yet not easy—that the evidence wins out in the end.

 3. Good therapy affirms the client’s basic human dignity and worth.